-Trump's court time in Fulton County will be quick.
+Trump's time in Fulton County Jail will be brief.
 Others die waiting

 Battiste-Kosoko's death came just before Fulton County this month agreed to pay $4m (£3.1m) to the family of a man who died in the jail covered in bed bug bites.

-An independent autopsy found 35-year-old LaShawn Thompson died in the jail's psychiatric wing last September because of "severe neglect" from jail staff.
+An independent autopsy found 35-year-old Lashawn Thompson died in the jail's psychiatric wing last September because of "severe neglect" from jail staff.
 His death sparked an investigation from the US Department of Justice into conditions at the jail, access to medical care and excessive use of force by officers.

 An escalating issue